A Methodological Analysis of Empirical Studies in Quantum Software Testing: Discussions

 In CSE, functional testing and structural testing are two runtime techniques used to verify program correctness with respect to software requirements.
 QST should consider both aspects and, moreover, clarify whether the focus is on program-level objects or circuit-level objects.

 \Subtitle{Functional testing} Most primary studies treated PUTs as black-box models to conduct functional testing, because quantum measurement makes code instrumentation difficult.
 Still, it is important to distinguish the functionality of the whole program from that of the quantum circuit alone.
 For example (RQ1), quantum neural networks are tested in existing studies either as subroutines with fixed circuits or as models trained on data.
 In the former case, test requirements mainly concern the unitary operation implemented by the circuit, whereas in the latter case, they evaluate model performance associated with algorithmic functionality.
 In addition, as discussed in RQ4, functional testing should consider input types that align with the required functionality.
 Compared to testing low-level quantum programs that target quantum circuits (CUTs), testing high-level quantum programs should consider classical test inputs, since these programs are often scalable and hybrid, combining classical and quantum subroutines.
-Meanwhile, two studies that treated measurement operators as test inputs~\cite{\PaperThirtySeven, \PaperThirtyNine} offer a way to address limited test cases, especially when preparing initial quantum states goes beyond the PUT's defined functionality.
+Beyond classical inputs, recent studies have further explored extending the test input domain suitable for low- and high-level PUTs.
+In particular, two studies treated measurement operators as test inputs~\cite{\PaperThirtySeven, \PaperThirtyNine}, which provide an alternative means of designing effective test cases, especially in scenarios where preparing initial quantum states falls outside the PUT's defined functionality.
 In comparison, four studies~\cite{\PaperSeventyOne, \PaperOneHundredAndSix, \PaperOneHundredAndEight, \PaperOneHundredAndTwelve} that adopted an inverse test apply an additional basis transformation relative to the default measurement basis, but the transformed measurement operators mainly serve fault detection and are not explicitly treated as test inputs.
 Therefore, testing requirements should be made explicit when implementing the testing process.
 For example, if measurement is specified as part of the test inputs, measurement operators should not be arbitrarily altered during testing.

 \Subtitle{Structural testing} In comparison, structural testing has received limited attention in existing work.
 According to recent studies~\cite{long2024testing, zhao2024towards}, structural testing of quantum programs or quantum software systems should be encouraged, because it can further assess whether control flow, data flow, and quantum circuit topology are implemented as required.
 In structural testing, evaluating a CUT solely by mathematical equivalence to an expected quantum circuit is not desirable, since the CUT may still contain unintended or structurally inconsistent gate sequences that a black-box view would overlook.
 For future empirical studies on structural testing at the circuit level, we suggest specifying expected structures using quantum operators (as discussed in RQ5) to depict the intended sequence of basic gates or gate blocks (e.g., the oracle operation in Grover Search).
 Additionally, white-box and grey-box techniques remain feasible for structural testing of high-level quantum programs, because classical subroutines in a hybrid PUT are not subject to the constraints imposed by the postulates of quantum mechanics.